A Collect Prayer for Beginnings: “Make me new in the middle”

 Anybody can write and benefit from a Collect Prayer: individuals, small groups, church staff, community leaders, teachers, coaches, and so on.
 All you need is to learn the basic form, to immerse yourself in the stories of Holy Scripture, and to imagine circumstances and needs that are relevant to your context.

-One of my students, Sarah Jose, who works as a missionary in India, wrote the following Collect Prayer for Beginnings.
+One of my students, Sarah Jose, wrote the following Collect Prayer for Beginnings.
 I asked if I could share it publicly and she said yes.
 While it does not exhibit the economy of the usual Collect Prayer, it retains the spirit of the Collect, and it offers the people of God, who may find themselves in the "middle of their life," a beautiful prayer to put on their lips.

 “Make me new in the middle”